United States v. Sioux Nation of Indians: S. 590 (1876)

-S590 was approved by the Senate with a vote of thirty to eight, with language that implied that the commission could acquire the entire reservation and relocate the Sioux.
+S. 590 was approved by the Senate with a vote of thirty to eight, with language that implied that the commission could acquire the entire reservation and relocate the Sioux.
 In the House Committee on Indian Affairs, it was amended to specify that "nothing in this bill could be construed or twisted to allow for the removal of the Sioux Nation to Indian Territory."
 Peace efforts or "attempts to purchase the Blacks hills" could still proceed.
 Missourians praised the action since it would have kept the Sioux far from their borders.

 However, after the Battle of the Little Big Horn public opinion turned against the Sioux and Congress refused to address the bill.
-When asked why, Congressman Omar Dwight opined that Congress felt the need to “find out whether the Sioux have captured all our army before we go treating with them.”
+When asked why, Congressman Omar D. Conger opined that Congress felt the need to "find out whether the Sioux have captured all our army before we go treating with them."

-S590 went on to die in committee and Congress approved the Indian Appropriations Bill of 1876 instead.
-It “illegally denied the Sioux all further appropriation and treaty-guaranteed annuities” until they gave up the Black Hills.
+S. 590 went on to die in committee and Congress approved the Indian Appropriations Bill of 1876 instead.
+It "illegally denied the Sioux all further appropriation and treaty-guaranteed annuities" until they gave up the Black Hills.